 - members meet on neutral ground – no threat to each other as in the workplace

 - great for developing your networking skills

-- relaxed environment to learn team building & group dynamics
+- a relaxed environment to learn team building & group dynamics

 - members learn skills by positive reinforcement in a safe environment where they cannot fail

-- meetings are fun and have flexibility to tailor their club culture based on member initiative
+- meetings are fun and have the flexibility to tailor their club culture based on member initiative

 - 7 executive positions oversee the club changing each year with members volunteering